 Momentum Sports Academy: Silver Athletes

-Here are details of the elite athletes and their coach involved in the Momentum Sports Academy, looking to achieve exceptional results and qualify for national and international competitions (age is given in brackets).
+Here are details of the elite athletes and their coach involved in the Momentum Sports Academy, looking to achieve exceptional results and qualify for national and international competitions.

 Athlete and Group Coach

 Primarily a coach these days, but still loving to compete, Richard has coached athletes in this group to British age group and British University (BUCS) titles and representative honours on regional, national and international levels, including European Junior Championships.

 Richard was an English Schools Champion at 400m before going on to compete for Surrey, Sheffield University, the North and British Universities Teams at 400m hurdles as well as many years with the successful Blackheath and Bromley club.
 His biggest achievement was reaching the final of the GB World Championships Trials in 1995, whilst coaching himself and a group in Sheffield.
 Nowadays, he still competes and is three times British Champion at 400m hurdles in Masters age groups, ranking as high as 7th in the World in 2012.
 2018 saw him compete at the World Master Championships in Malaga, narrowly missing out on a place in the final.

 Tom was ranked 13th in the U17 UK rankings at 100m Hurdles and he represented the Surrey Schools team in the English Schools Athletics Championships from 2006-09.
 He won the Surrey County Championships, a silver medal at the South of England Championships and ran 13.54 for 100H in 2008.
 In the 2008 season he peaked in August, reaching the England Athletics U17 100m Hurdles final and winning on his debut in the British League for Kingston.